Italy lose other midfielders to Switzerland

-Florence, Italy (AFP) – Italy coach Roberto Mancini lost two other midfielders to injuries ahead of the World Cup qualifier against Switzerland on Friday.
+Italy coach Roberto Mancini lost two other midfielders affected by injuries ahead of the World Cup qualifier against Switzerland on Friday.

 Mancini, who had already had to sack star Marco Verratti due to injury, confirmed on Monday that Niccol Zaniolo and Lorenzo Pellegrini had withdrawn from the team and would return to their club, Roma.